 - Mediation – Most of the time, the SBWC will require that you and your employer attend mediation, a type of informal proceeding that aims at amicably resolving disputes before they head to court.
 You can be represented by an attorney during mediation, and they can handle negotiations with your employer and the mediator on your behalf.
 Mediators, unlike judges, are there to facilitate negotiations between employee and employer, not arrive at a decision on their own.

 - Hearing – When workers and employers are unable to arrive at an agreement regarding workers’ compensation at mediation, the next step is a hearing before an administrative law judge.
 This hearing gives you the opportunity to present your side of the story and provide evidence that supports your argument, including medical documentation.
 The ALJ will then issue a decision about your benefits.

 - Appellate Division – If you are again denied benefits by the administrative law judge or disagree with their decision for partial benefits, you have the right to take the case to a higher court by requesting an appeal with the SBWC’s Appellate Division.
 You have only 20 days from the date of the ALJ decision to request this appeal, so it’s important to act quickly.
 Your case will be reviewed by the Appellate Division, which will then issue a decision.
 This is the last step in the appeals process.

 Contact Our Firm to Learn More About Your Rights

 Receiving a denial when you are depending on benefits can be a frustrating experience.
 By putting experienced attorneys on your side, however, you can get the help you need to better understand your rights and options, and the representation required to pursue all of the benefits you deserve.
 Because time is a factor in filing workers’ compensation appeals, we encourage you to reach out to an Atlanta workers’ comp attorney from our firm as soon as possible.
-We proudly serve all of Georgia and Alabama, and are prepared to review your case and denial immediately.
+We proudly serve all of Georgia and parts of Alabama, and are prepared to review your case and denial immediately.